extratone/bilge/drafts/iOS15FamilyReviewDep.md

 Perhaps the most unjustifiable background use of your phone’s resources introduced in iOS 15, “Visual Lookup,” seeks to identify “popular art and landmarks around the world, plants and flowers out in nature, books, and breeds of pets” present in your photos so that you might… identify them more swiftly(?)
 The only means of distinguishing photos on which Visual Lookup has been applied is to look for the modified ⓘ symbol at the very bottom of your screen in the photo browsing view (see the screenshot embedded above.)
 As you might notice in the screenshots *below*, not one of its analyses on my own images was usably accurate.

-The decision to target the feature on identifying domesticated pets, specifically, is more universalizing than historic landmarks, for sure, but it also immediately sets up the technology (at least this preview of it) for failure.

 ![Visual Lookup in iOS 15](https://i.snap.as/AtxzN45h.png)

 ### Metadata